Sleep 101

 - Magnesium threonate: May improve cognitive function and sleep quality.

-Vitamin D: Low levels of vitamin D have been associated with poor sleep quality and increased risk of sleep disorders (Gao et al., 2018).
-Vitamin D receptors are present in brain regions that regulate sleep, including the hypothalamus.
+Vitamin D: Low levels of vitamin D have been associated with poor sleep quality and an increased risk of sleep disorders.71 Vitamin D receptors are present in brain regions that regulate sleep, including the hypothalamus.

-B Vitamins: These vitamins contribute to regulating the sleep-wake cycle and synthesizing sleep-promoting neurotransmitters (Kennedy, 2016).
-Specifically:
+B vitamins: These vitamins contribute to regulating the sleep-wake cycle and synthesizing sleep-promoting neurotransmitters.72 Specifically:

 - Vitamin B6: Helps produce serotonin and melatonin.